andrewflbarnes/advent-of-code-2020/13/README.md

 ### Notes

+Having a look through the [advent of code subreddit][3] my solution for task 2 appears to be the [chinese remainder theorem][4] with [sieving][5].
+This is computationally inefficient (exponential time complexity) so *in general* less suited for programming than other methods but is fine given the limited data for this challenge.

+The below write up is maintained for posterity.

 Task 2 was a bit of nightmare.
-A naive solution doesn't really work here because of the sheer amount of numbers to check and calculations to perform. i.e. in a naive solution we
+A naive solution doesn't really work here because of the sheer amount of numbers to check and calculations to perform (one person in the [advent of code subreddit][3] mentions their solution taking 25 minutes).
+In a naive solution we
 - start at 0 minutes
 - increments by 19 minutes each time (the first bus which arrives at offset 0)
 - check if each other bus will arrive `n` minutes after this